Cover

 Responsiveness ( what's this )

-There is a 1.5" layer of gel-infused memory foam under the top quilted cover.
-It's a very soft foam, and while it does have some of that slow-responding memory feel, where your hand print remains for a second or two after being depressed.
-But it's not the slowest memory foam we've seen.
-If you really like a lot of that 'melting' sensation, the DreamCloud Premier might not have enough of it for you.
-But if you like just a bit of that melting-into-the-bed sensation, it delivers.
+There is a 1" layer of gel-infused memory foam quilted int the cover.
+It's a very soft foam, and it does have some of that slow-responding memory feel, where your hand print remains for a second or two after being depressed.
+However, there's just not that much of it.
+So while you do notice it if you're trying, this really isn't the kind of mattress where you're going to get that melting-into-the-bed feeling.

 We also evaluated bounce, something that some people like and others don't.
-Due to that layer of pocketed coils in the base of the bed, there is some deep bounce.
-When our tester dropped his weight on the bed, the springs pushed him back in the air a couple of times.
+Due to that layer of pocket springs in the base of the bed, there is plenty of bounce.

 Memory Feel (1=Least, 9=Most) |